 Mentioned above, a microfiber towel is far superior to a terry cloth towel for drying your hair.
 Terry cloth introduces frizz and strips too much moisture from curly hair.

-I have this microfiber towel (suitable for long hair).
+I have this t-shirt towel (suitable for long hair).
 Scrunch dry your hair, with head upside, after applying styling products (to remove excess).

 I then wrap my hair up in the towel and leave it on for another 5 to 10 minutes to help it dry more without frizz.
 Then I remove, scrunch dry again, apply my styling taffy to end, and I’m done!